Gethin ap Gruffydd: Anti-Sais Front/Patriotic Front 1964–1969

-There was some overlap in membership and activities between the Patriotic Front and the Free Wales Army, with Gethin ap Gruffydd and Tony Lewis members of both, and the latter having designed the FWA uniform.
-By July 1966 they had publicly dissociated themselves from the guerilla gestures of the Free Wales Army, seeking instead to create a political pressure group within Plaid Cymru.
-They formed the Patriotic Front, setting out to recruit from the Welsh majority English-speaking populace neglected by the likes of Plaid Cymru and Cymdeithas yr Iaith Gymraeg.
-The Patriotic Front quickly gained support, with several branches set up in Aberdare, the Rhondda and Cwmbran where Tony Lewis opened a club, The Patriot's Rest, at Pontnewydd.

-Gruffydd explained that the intended place for the Patriotic Front was for it to become "...incorporated into Plaid Cymru to cater for the more militant, or positive elements within the party."
-However, in July 1966 Plaid Cymru leader Gwynfor Evans was elected to Westminster as MP for Carmarthen and, following this first taste of mainstream political success, the party was in no mood to accommodate the exuberant strain of uniformed militancy emerging at its fringes.
-The Patriotic Front sent as many of its members as possible to Plaid Cymru's next conference in Maesteg, with the entire front row of the hall comprising a fully uniformed PF contingent (PF uniform consisted of green sidecap, khaki shirt and black trousers.)
-Despite a positive reaction from party leader Evans, others within Plaid Cymru took a negative view of the Patriotic Front and, following a dispute surrounding the use of funds generated by The Patriot's Rest, the PF was outlawed by Plaid at its 1966 Dolgellau conference.
+The Anti-Sais Front later merged with other Welsh nationalist groups to form the National Patriotic Front, established with the goal of recruiting from the predominately English-speaking communities of Wales that were perceived to be neglected by the likes of Plaid Cymru and Cymdeithas yr Iaith Gymraeg.
+There was some overlap in membership and activities between the NPF and the Free Wales Army, with Gethin ap Gruffydd and Tony Lewis being members of both, and the latter having designed the FWA uniform.
+By July 1966 they had publicly dissociated themselves from the militant gestures of the FWA, seeking instead to create a political pressure group within Plaid Cymru.
+The Patriotic Front quickly gained support, with several branches set up across the South Wales Valleys, such as in Aberdare, the Rhondda and Cwmbran, where Tony Lewis opened a club named "The Patriot's Rest" in the Pontnewydd area.
+Gruffydd stated that the intended objective of the Patriotic Front was for it to become "...incorporated into Plaid Cymru to cater for the more militant, or positive elements within the party."
+However, in July 1966, Plaid Cymru president Gwynfor Evans was elected to the House of Commons as the MP for Carmarthen and, following this first taste of mainstream political success, the party was in no mood to accommodate the exuberant strain of uniformed militancy emerging at its fringes.
+The NPF sent as many of its members as possible to Plaid Cymru's next conference in Maesteg, with the entire front row of the hall comprising a fully uniformed contingent (the uniform consisted of green sidecap, khaki shirt and black trousers).
+Despite an allegedly positive reaction from Evans, others within Plaid Cymru took a negative view of the Patriotic Front and, following a dispute surrounding the use of funds generated by The Patriot's Rest, the NPF was outlawed by the party at its 1966 Dolgellau conference.

 Gruffydd and Lewis created a number of offshoot nationalist organizations designed to appeal to particular interests.
-The Llewelyn Society sought to remember Llewelyn ein llyw olaf (Llewelyn the Last), the last Welsh Prince of Wales; the Young Patriots League was successful in recruiting numbers of youths; the Lost Lands Liberation League would agitate for the return to Welsh status of areas lost to England, across the counties of Cheshire, Gloucestershire, Herefordshire, Monmouthshire and Shropshire.
-Cofiwn Glyndŵr (aka Owain Glyndŵr League) brought together various organizations, including the Free Wales Army, the Welsh Language Society and others, for a 1967 parade through the streets of Machynlleth.
+Cymdeithas Llywelyn (Llywelyn society) sought to remember Llywelyn ap Gruffydd, the last native Welsh Prince of Wales; the Young Patriots League was successful in recruiting numbers of youths; the Lost Lands Liberation League would agitate for the return to Welsh status of areas lost to England, across the counties of Cheshire, Gloucestershire, Herefordshire, Monmouthshire and Shropshire.
+Cofiwn Glyndŵr (Remember Glyndŵr) brought together various organizations, including the FWA, Cymdeithas yr Iaith Gymraeg and others for a 1967 parade through the streets of Machynlleth.
 Anticipating a clampdown on their activities by Special Branch and the British authorities, the Patriots Aid Committee raised funds in support of the families of imprisoned activists.